jmsjst22/OOSA-code-public/README.md

 Contains a class with a data sorter.
 This should be built upon to add a binary search method.

+***binarySearches.py*** contains an examples of functioasn to perform a binary search by both looping and recursion.

+***finishedQuartiles.py*** Combines the binary search functions with a dataSorter array to read some wages data, sort it and then return the quantiles for a given value, specified on the command line.

+***randomWages.py*** shows an example of this being used in practice, importing the functions and classes from the other scripts to read in a file of wages and determine quantiles.

+Command line options:

+    --wage WAGE     Wage to determine the quantile of.
+Default is 27,000 --input INNAME  Input file to read data rom.
+Default is ../data/wages.csv

+Usage example:

+   python3 finishedQuartiles.py --wage 16000

 ## Week 3

 Contains the scripts for week 3's session.
 Week 3 will cover: